 The untold story of VR, focus and memory

-VR uses computer technology to generate an immersive simulated environment.
+Virtual reality uses computer technology to generate an immersive simulated environment.
 As well as virtual gaming worlds, it can be used to recreate real-world locations and facilities, objects, equipment and even people.

-According to Amaury La Burthe, CEO and Creative Director of Novelab, “VR increases the rate of memorization because it allows the brain to create associations between the subject and the environment in which they are located.
+According to Amaury La Burthe, CEO and Creative Director of Mantu brand Novelab, “VR increases the rate of memorization because it allows the brain to create associations between the subject and the environment in which they are located.
 The way that VR engages the body promotes the retention of information and the involvement of the user in the experience.”

-In a University of Maryland study, VR’s impact on learning was assessed by asking participants to memorize and recall faces.
+In a University of Maryland study, virtual reality’s impact on learning was assessed by asking participants to memorize and recall faces.
 They were shown faces either in 2D or in VR, with the VR participants being notably more accurate in their recall.
 70 percent of the VR users believed that their strong sense of spatial awareness contributed to their success.

 Learning by doing

-The experiential nature of VR technology allows users to test knowledge and skills in simulated real-world situations.
+The experiential nature of virtual reality technology allows users to test knowledge and skills in simulated real-world situations.
 This makes it a particularly great training tool for learning difficult, intricate, or complex competencies, such as surgical procedures: the Johnson and Johnson Institute reported that VR-trained medical students performed 233 percent better than those trained using passive learning tools.

 This type of experiential learning is important because it allows people to receive hands-on experience in a low-pressure environment, creating a safe space to learn, reflect and critically assess performance.